 Did You Know The Peak Rotary Vise Has Extra Features?

 Are you thinking about upgrading your conventional vise to a true rotary type?
 Well, you’re on the right page!
-You’ll find several options on this site, but you shouldn’t miss this Peak rotary vise.
+You’ll find several options on this site, but you shouldn’t miss the Peak vise.
 It has to be among your top picks, and we’ll tell you why in a bit.

 Peak Fishing offers a whole line of vise products, accessories, and replacement parts at budget-friendly price tags.
 So if you’ll ever need a different vise jaw, arm, or other accessories in the future, finding a compatible part wouldn’t be an issue.
 They’ve thought of all the possible add-ons to make organizing a breeze and fly tying a joy.

-Peak Rotary Fly Tying Vise – Specs at a Glance
+Peak Fly Tying Vise – Specs at a Glance

-What are the main parts of the Peak rotary vise?
+What are the main parts of the Peak vise?

 Let’s get to know this tool from Peak Fishing in more detail.
 Its different parts, from the bottom up, are as follows:

-As already mentioned, the base can either be a pedestal or C-clamp depending on the version you buy.
+As already mentioned, when making your artificial dry fly the base can either be a pedestal or C-clamp depending on the version you buy.

 Model PRV-G2 sits steady on a 6”x 6” heavy platform made of steel; it is powder-coated and has non-skid and non-marking feet to protect any type of surface; has a recessed area for keeping hooks and beads; has two holes for mounting accessories; plus it also has a single screw for locking/unlocking the vise riser shaft.